 Regular HVAC servicing

 No matter what level of disinfection you do to your home or office, the pollutants from those disinfectants will still linger in the air that you breathe.
 The only solution is to make sure that your HVACs are operating efficiently.
-For as long as your air quality is not safe, you can’t declare that your space is totally clean.
+As long as your air quality is not safe, you can’t declare that your space is spotless.